stream-labs/desktop/docs/README.md

 }
 ```

-Usually the AudioSource with name `AuxAudioDevice1` is mike.
+Usually the AudioSource with the name AuxAudioDevice1 is the microphone.
 To mute it you have to call `IAudioSourceApi.setMuted(true)`.
 Use `resourceId` as the reference to `IAudioSourceApi` instance: